WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 10. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
 11. Send 1 BTC to that address.
 12. Now in both instance go to CoinJoin tab and enqueue.
 CoinJoin should happen.
 13. If you see Waiting for confirmation in the Wasabi CoinList you can generate a block in Bitcoin Knots to continue coinjoining.
-You can do it with the command: `generatetoaddress 1 <replace_with_your_address_here>`
+    - You can do it with the console command `generatetoaddress 1 <replace_with_your_address_here>`

 Happy CoinJoin!